novikova-y/novikova-y/README.md

 ## Hi, I'm Yulia 👋

-I'm a QA engineer with over 8 years of experience in testing.
-I focus on making QA processes clear and efficient, and I enjoy helping teams collaborate better.
-I'm always open to learning something new.
+QA Engineer with 8+ years of experience delivering quality that drives business success.
+I design efficient QA processes that improve team productivity and product quality.
+Always curious, always learning — focused on business value, not just bugs.

 ![mememememe](https://github.com/novikova-y/novikova-y/assets/13204038/db196163-f7c3-48a0-a70f-5a6c5bd5f9bf)

 ### 👩🏻‍💻 What I do
-- Ensure product quality by combining structured testing with a curious mindset
+I ensure product quality by aligning QA efforts with business goals.
+My work is not just about testing — it’s about protecting the user experience, supporting fast and confident releases, and helping teams deliver features that matter.

-- Collaborate closely with developers, PMs, and designers to deliver value, not just features
+I collaborate closely with developers, PMs, and designers to:
+- Design meaningful test strategies rooted in real user behavior
+- Implement scalable, maintainable test automation
+- Reduce risk and improve speed through smart validation, not over-testing

+I'm actively learning Playwright and TypeScript through hands-on projects, while experimenting with AI agent flows to better understand and test complex logic.

 ### 🧠 How I learn
-I believe learning is most effective when it's fun!
-As someone passionate about staying current in tech, I combine humor with hands-on experimentation to keep the process engaging and effective.
-This mindset helps me continuously improve my skills and approach to QA.
+I treat learning as a creative process.
+From new testing frameworks to AI-assisted workflows, I explore technologies hands-on, always with curiosity and a touch of humor.

+### 🎯 What I care about
+- Building QA practices that scale with the product
+- Continuous improvement, clear communication, and product intuition
+- Being the voice of the user — even in edge cases

 ### 🤝 Let's connect

-Check out [my CV](https://github.com/user-attachments/files/21315271/Yulia.Novikova.CV.pdf), explore the repos, or just [say hi](https://www.linkedin.com/in/yulia-s-novikova/)!
+Check out [my CV](https://github.com/user-attachments/files/21315271/Yulia.Novikova.CV.pdf), explore my projects, or just [say hi](https://www.linkedin.com/in/yulia-s-novikova/).
+I’m always open to exchanging ideas with fellow builders.